Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Detailed analysis

 Generally, we have that setting $ T\cdot m = \omega(n)$ is not a reasonable choice, since in this case some of the elements are completely discarded, so with these parameters, one might as well split the dataset into $T$ disjoint subsets of size $n/T$.
 On the other hand, setting $ T\cdot m = O(n^2)$ is also not a reasonable choice, since the perturbation would be too large for most reasonable mechanisms (i.e., noise addition).

-Another hyperparameter that was not mentioned in the paper is how to split the privacy budget in \privSub\;between the full-sample estimator and the subsets.
-In general, this could offer a remedy for the subsets overestimating the variability of the full-sample estimate by simply providing more budget to the splits.
-Since we did not derive a formal theory about how to split the budget, we only considered the default half-split.
-We found in different experiments that it could give much improved results, but again, we couldn't justify our choice over different mechanisms, so we did not include it in this manuscript.
+Another hyperparameter is the split of the privacy budget between the full-sample estimator and the subsampling estimates.
+We do not derive a general theory for the optimal split.
+In Figure \ref{fig:varying_epsilon_split}, we report a sensitivity analysis showing that moderate splits perform similarly, while the best split can be statistic-dependent.

-Note that throughout our empirical evaluation, we only considered pure-DP.
-This has two reasons: first, both \blb\;and \expMech\;are pure-DP, and we wanted the comparison to be as accurate as possible.
+Note that our empirical evaluation considered pure-DP.
+This has two reasons: first, both \blb\ and \expMech\ are pure-DP, and we wanted the comparison to be as accurate as possible.
 Second, advanced composition's guarantees are asymptotic.
 When we chose $\delta=n^{-8}$, in the sample-size regime we chose, advanced composition gave worse $\varepsilon$ than basic composition.
 For larger sample sizes and $T$, we expect advanced composition to outperform, but for small $n$, we only considered a relatively small $T$, and the asymptotics of basic composition did not kick in yet.
+That said, for specific mechanisms such as Gaussian noise addition, the composition is very tight and results in very good performances, as we illustrate in Figure~\ref{fig:ks_gaussian_noise}.